jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-extended-key-schedule.md

-The goal of this document is to provide a standardised way for binding extra context into TLS 1.3 handshakes in a way that is easy to analyse from a security perspective, reducing the need for repeated security analyses for every extension and combination of extensions.
+The goal of this document is to provide a standardised way for binding extra context into TLS 1.3 handshakes in a way that is easy to analyse from a security perspective, reducing the need for security analysis of extensions that affect the key schedule.
 It separates the concerns of whether an extension achieves its goals from the concerns of whether an extension reduces the security of a TLS handshake, either directly or through some unforseen interaction with another extension.

 # Conventions and Definitions